jundalisay/superb/content/en/research/indian/farming/section-1/sugar-crops.md

 ## Sugar Cane

 Sugar cane is a member of the grass group.

 The long canes are simply peeled and chewed to extract the sweet juice.
 Mechanical methods of extracting the juice are also used.

-Previously, sugar cane was sown in Kárttika, but now early varieties can be grown in the month of Phálguna.
-It is preferable if sugar cane is planted in the month of Phálguna.
-The cuttings must be brought from at least 20 kilometres away or the crop will be prone to pests and disease.
-Solid molasses or gur may be prepared from sugar cane.
+Previously, sugar cane was sown in Kárttika.
+But now, early varieties can be grown in the month of Phálguna, which is its ideal planting month.

+**The cuttings must be brought from at least 20 kilometres away or the crop will be prone to pests and disease.** Solid molasses or gur may be prepared from sugar cane.

 Country sugar can also be made, as well as sugar candy.

-Research should be done on the early varieties of sugar cane, which take five to six months to grow, to see if the cane can be grown in a shorter period of time.
+Research should be done on the early varieties of sugar cane, which take 5-6 months to grow, to see if the cane can be grown in a shorter period of time.

 Also, sweet varieties of sugar cane should be grown wherever possible.
 Good varieties are available from Coimbatore, Fiji and Mauritius.

 ## Sugar Beet

 Sugar beet is a root crop.
-During the last world war, the sugar supply to Germany from Mauritus and India was blocked, so sugar beet was used as a substitute for sugar cane.
+During World War 2, the sugar supply to Germany from Mauritus and India was blocked, so sugar beet was used as a substitute for sugar cane.

 Elephantum potato (khámálu) and elephant root yam (ol) have more food value than sugar beet, but they take longer to grow.

 ## Sweet Potato

 Sweet potato is a creeping tuber.
-It can be planted among many other plants, including fruit trees.
-It grows very well with bamboo because it can climb the bamboo poles.
+It can be planted among many other plants, including fruit trees. **It grows very well with bamboo because it can climb the bamboo poles.**

 There are two main varieties of sweet potato:
 - sweet juice potato (sháṋkálu)
 - sweet potato (miśt́i álu, rángálu, shakkarkand)

 Where sweet potatoes are grown, the land may also be used for the cultivation of bamboo, sugar cane, banana and papaya.

-The early variety of sweet potato should be grown from Áshvina to Agraháyańa, and the late variety from Paoś to Phálguna.
+The early variety of sweet potato should be grown from Áshvina to Agraháyańa.
+The late variety from Paoś to Phálguna.

 Almost any space between two other plants can be used to grow sweet juice potato from the month of Áshvina to Phálguna.

 A good quality solid molasses can be produced from sweet juice potato.
 Dehydrated sweet potato powder can also be made.

 ## Date Palm (Khejur)

 Several palms produce juices which can be converted into sugar.

 Solid molasses (gur), country sugar and half concentrated juice (used as a beverage) can all be prepared from date palm.

 The Bengal variety of date palm is not good as a food, but it is excellent for producing plant juice from which we can get good quality solid date palm molasses (khejur gur) and date palm sugar (chini).

 The juice produced on our farming projects should not be used for preparing fermented juice (khejur tadi).

-Date palm molasses is 125 times more substantial than refined sugar, but for diabetics, refined sugar is more harmful than molasses.
+Date palm molasses is 125 times more substantial than refined sugar.
+For diabetics, refined sugar is more harmful than molasses.

 ## Indian Palmyra